Minoxidil 10% and 15%: Is High-Strength More Effective?

 There was one downside, though.
 The men who used the 5% treatment had more side effects, like itching and irritation, than those who used the 2% treatment.

-Just an FYI: minoxidil has been shown to be effective, but don’t expect to wake up one morning to a full head of hair.
-It can take about eight weeks for minoxidil to work its magic, and the best results may come after four months of treatment (or longer).
+Just FYI: Minoxidil has been shown to be effective, but don’t expect to wake up one morning to a full head of hair.
+It can take about eight weeks for minoxidil to start working its magic, and the best results may come after four months of treatment (or longer).
 Also, you have to keep applying it to avoid losing the new hairs that grow in.

-You can learn more in our guide on how long it takes minoxidil to work.
+You can learn more about how long it takes minoxidil to work in our guide.

 Risks of Using High-Strength Minoxidil

-The risks of using high-strength minoxidil include an increased likelihood of side effects.
+The risks of using high-strength minoxidil at either 10% or 15% include an increased likelihood of side effects.

 When using it as a topical solution, side effects of minoxidil may include: